mvasigh/web-workers-hjs/README.md

-# Web Workers and React
+# Web Workers - Houston.js
-Welcome! 🎉 This is the companion repository for my talk on using the Web Workers API within your React application.
+Welcome! 🎉 This is the companion repository for my talk on using the Web Workers API within your JS application.

 ## Requirements
 * Git